amsa-code/risky/README.md

 How to release
 ---------------
+For project maintainers only.

-For project maintainers, until we start releasing to Maven Central this is the procedure:
+Until we start releasing to Maven Central this is the procedure:

 ```bash
 ./release.sh <VERSION>